karlseguin/metrics.zig/readme.md

 The `RegistryOpts` parameter should be supplied by the application and passed to each metric-initializer as-is.

 ### Labels (vector-metrics)
 Every metric type supports a vectored variant.
 This allows labels to be attached to metrics.
-As you'll see in the metric API section, most vectored metrics methods can fail (as they may need to do allocation for new label values).
+This metrics require an `std.mem.Allocator` and, as you'll see in the metric API section, most of their methods can fail.

 ```zig
 var metrics = m.initializeNoop(Metrics);